 —Sam Whitley, The Dalles, Oregon

 Before we explore the anatomical repercussions of the cue “soften your ribs down,” let’s look at what this instruction actually asks you to do with your body.
 When I was learning yoga, this action was usually cued “knit your front ribs down.”
-I didn’t understand what was being asked of me or why—probably because I was still struggling to learn how to do all the other things in the posture.
-This seemed like a subtle refinement.
+I didn’t understand what was being asked of me, whether it actually had anything to do with kitting, or why I needed to do it.

-To a teacher observing students in the pose, it tends to appear as a slight puffing out of the chest.
-Because the backbend is so slight, it often isn’t noticeable—even to the person doing it.
+To a teacher observing students in the pose, it tends to appear as a slight puffing out of the chest, although because the backbend is so slight, it often isn’t noticeable—even to the person doing it.

 The anatomy of “soften the low ribs down”

 We just answered what we’re doing.
 But why are we doing it?
-“Cues to ‘soften the low ribs’ or ‘knit the low ribs down toward the navel’ are intended to create subtle engagement in the upper rectus abdominis, part of the superficial abdominal ‘six pack’ muscle that links the base of the sternum to the pubic bone,” explains Rachel Land, a New Zealand instructor and YJ contributor on the real-world application of alignment and anatomy.
+“Cues to ‘soften the low ribs’ or ‘knit the low ribs down toward the navel’ are intended to create subtle engagement in the upper rectus abdominis,” explains Rachel Land, a New Zealand instructor and YJ contributor who focuses on the real-world application of alignment and anatomy.
+“This is part of the superficial abdominal ‘six pack’ muscle that links the base of the sternum to the pubic bone.”

-“These cues are usually offered in backbends, especially with those with overhead arms like Crescent Lunge or Wheel Pose, where lack of mobility of in the shoulders can lead students to unconsciously compensate by lifting the low ribs and almost hinging into the junction between then thoracic and lumbar spine.
+“These cues are usually offered in backbends, especially with those with overhead arms like Crescent Lunge or Wheel Pose, where lack of mobility in the shoulders can lead students to unconsciously compensate by lifting the low ribs.
 This habit can create a feeling of compression in the back,” explains Land.

-Over time, if this compression isn’t corrected, the misalignment can also be potentially injurious in addition to depriving you of some of the intended benefits of proper alignment in the pose.
+Over time, if this compression isn’t corrected, the misalignment can also deprive you of some of the intended benefits of the pose’s ideal alignment and be potentially injurious.

 It’s not only the more challenging poses that benefit from this cue.
-Land finds them to be helpful in neutral spine poses, “such as Tadasana (Mountain Pose) or Virabhadrasana II (Warrior II Pose), that become slight backbends for those of us with a postural tendency to flare the low ribs.
+Land finds them to be helpful in neutral spine poses, including Tadasana (Mountain Pose) or Virabhadrasana II (Warrior 2Pose).
+“These become slight backbends for those of us with a postural tendency to flare the low ribs.
 Gently engaging rectus abdominis counters that tendency to dump in the upper lumbar, guiding the spine back to a more neutral shape.”

 For anyone who still isn’t feeling how that cue lands in their bodies, Land has a suggestion.
 “Some teachers prefer to offer a version of this cue that focuses on the back of the body.
 ‘Inflate the kidneys’ has the same desired effect, to reduce flare in the low ribs and create more neutral alignment in the bones of the upper lumbar spine.”